-If an employee is covered by healthcare coverage elsewhere, the employee can waive County coverage and may be entitled to receive a taxable opt-out payment.
+If an employee is covered by healthcare coverage elsewhere, the employee can waive County coverage and may be entitled to receive a taxable opt-out payment, determined annually during open enrollment.
+Employees who opt-out of county healthcare coverage will be required to-provide attest that they have proof of alternative coverage in order to be eligible for the taxable opt-out payment.